-Fitch has not given credit to the interest rate swap arrangement in TDA 30, as the ratings of the hedge provider Banco Santander SA (A-/Negative/F2) are not in line with the contractually defined applicable minimum eligibility triggers of 'A' and 'F1', and transaction parties have confirmed no restructuring or remedial actions will be implemented.
+Fitch has not given credit to the interest rate swap arrangement in TDA 30, as the ratings of the hedge provider Banco Santander SA (A-/Negative/F2) is not in line with the contractually defined applicable minimum eligibility triggers of 'A' and 'F1', and transaction parties have confirmed no restructuring or remedial actions will be implemented.
+The swap is a total return swap that guarantees an excess margin of 55bp.
+Not modelling it leaves the transaction exposed to excess spread reduction.